ToneXum/LPAF/readme.md

 ### Documentation and Information
 For an installation guide as well as information about usage of this framework, check the user documentation.
+At the moment you can find it in `Framework/`.

 ### Future
 If this project gets larger over time and I dont abandon it, it may evolve into a full flegded Game Engine with